-Simone is an Essex-based theatre-maker and mezzo-soprano passionate about celebrating and sharing unheard, vital and, well, fun stories and music with anyone who might want to take part or take it in.
+Simone is an Essex-based theatre-maker and mezzo-soprano passionate about celebrating and sharing work that respects, reflects and affects the world we live in, with anyone who might want to take part or take it in.

-Simone is a co-founder of H E R A with Linda Hirst and Toria Banks, celebrating and sharing unheard music and stories by equity-seeking artists right across the UK; and co-founder of a cappella collective VOX.
+Simone is a co-founder of H E R A with Linda Hirst and Toria Banks, celebrating and sharing unheard music and stories by women and gender-minoritised folk right across the UK; and co-founder of a cappella collective VOX.
 In the past she worked for theatre companies Cheek by Jowl and Paines Plough, specialising in touring administration and accessibility.

 If you would like to use this biography for publicity purposes, please get in touch for the most up-to-date version.